kingfetson/alx-project-0x04-setup/README.md

+# StateCraft: Mastering State Management with Redux & Context API
-# ALX Project 0x04: Next.js Project Setup
+## ALX Project 0x04: Next.js Project Setup

 This project demonstrates the basic setup of a Next.js application with a simple directory structure and a sample page.